Reverse Mortgage

 Reverse mortgages are for homeowners age 62 or older who live in their home and have built up equity.
 The amount you can borrow depends on your age, home value and current interest rates.1

 You can take your money as a lump sum, monthly payments, a line of credit or a combination.
-It’s up to you.
+Your advisor will help you compare options for your situation.

 You don’t make monthly mortgage payments.2 Instead, the loan is repaid when you sell your home, move out or pass away.
 If your home is worth more than the loan balance, the remaining equity goes to you or your heirs.